London Outer Orbital Path: Route

 The route is divided into 24 sections in three groups: the "blue" group in South London, the "green" group in north-west London, and the "yellow" group in north-east London.
 The sections vary in length, from 3.8 mi section 14 to 10 mi section 16.
-Some sections finish and/or end directly at public transport stops.
+Some sections start and/or end directly at public transport stops.
 However most sections have a further waymarked 'LOOP Link' to from their start and/or end to the nearest train or underground station.
 Additionally, there are waymarked 'LOOP Links' to train station midway along some sections.
 All these links are listed in the table below.

 South London (sections 1–8)

 The Loop officially begins by the River Thames in Erith.
 Points of interest in these sections south of the Thames include: Hall Place, the memorial to William Willett (advocate of summer time), the Wilberforce Oak, Shirley Windmill, Happy Valley, Farthing Downs, the Mayfield Lavender Farm and the Coronation Stone in Kingston.